geoarrow/geoarrow/extension-types.md

 ## Extension metadata

-When GeoArrow-encoded Arrays have the `ARROW:extension:metadata` metadata field set, it must be seriaized as a UTF-8 encoded JSON object.
+When GeoArrow-encoded Arrays have the `ARROW:extension:metadata` metadata field set, it must be serialized as a UTF-8 encoded JSON object.
 The extension metadata specification is intentionally aligned with the [GeoParquet column metadata specifification](https://github.com/opengeospatial/geoparquet/blob/main/format-specs/geoparquet.md#metadata).
 The following keys in the JSON metadata object are supported: